 Yes, you can email me to set up an additional event on a date that works for you.
 You can also email me to discuss other ways you can be involved.

-5. Why does this project only include female/femme folks?
+5. Why is this project designed for white female/femme folks?

-The project is currently limited to people who are most often identified as female or femme (you do NOT have to be a cisgender female to participate).
-This requirement invites female/femme folks to support each other through self-awareness work and emotional labor required for racial justice.
-As a group we will discuss ways for white women to be accountable to women of color while ensuring that white folks do our own emotional labor.
+The project is primarily designed for folks who are most often identified by others as white and as female or femme (you do NOT have to be a cisgender female to participate).
+This requirement invites white female/femme folks to support each other through self-awareness work and emotional labor required for racial justice.
+As a group we will discuss ways for white female/femme folks to be accountable to women of color while ensuring that white folks do our own emotional labor.
 We will consider the statement of Black radical feminist Claire Heuchan that, "the onus is on white women to reach out [to women of color] and repair any rift that occurs on the basis of race.”
+However, ultimately, anyone is welcome to join.

 6. Can women of color participate in this project in other ways besides joining in person?

 Yes, there are a few different ways that women of color are being included in this project.
-First, the thoughts, quotes, writings and speeches of women of color are included in the group discussions, through both prompts and comments that I offer the group.
+As mentioned above, ultimately, anyone is welcome to join the events.
+Also, the thoughts, quotes, writings and speeches of women of color are included in the group discussions, through both prompts and comments that I offer the group.
 All non-white women are welcome to send me any thoughts, comments, etc... that they want me to share with the group (this can be anonymously shared with the group).
-Secondly, I am currently working with several friends who are also women of color to set up opportunities where a wide variety of women from non-white backgrounds can use video and audio to share their thoughts and messages for white women.
-Third, I am always open to talking with anyone (including non-white and/or non-female people) who is interested in participating in some way.
+I am currently working with several friends who are also women of color to set up opportunities where a wide variety of women from non-white backgrounds can use video and audio to share their thoughts and messages for white women.
+Lastly, I am always open to talking with anyone (including non-white and/or non-female people) who is interested in participating in some way.

 7. What materials are used in the project and how were they selected?